natrim/deezer-shortcut/README.md

-This a fork from original dev by Natrim: [https://github.com/natrim/deezer-shortcut/](https://github.com/natrim/deezer-shortcut/)
+This is a fork from original dev by Natrim: [https://github.com/natrim/deezer-shortcut/](https://github.com/natrim/deezer-shortcut/)

 ---